 25 Knowing this, I am convinced that I will remain alive so I can continue to help all of you grow and experience the joy of your faith.

 REFLECT & PRAY

 Each of us has an expiration date.
-The Father has a plan and purpose for every one of His children.
+The Father has a plan and purpose for every child of the King.
 When our time of service is finished, the Father calls us home.
 We live to serve at His pleasure.

-Father thank You for the good friends You have taken away and thank You for the new friends that You have provided.
+Father thank You for the good friends You have taken away and the new friends You have provided.
 My life and my destiny are in Your hands.

 Naomi had suffered so many direct blows.
 What was Naomi to do?
 She planned to leave Moab and return to the land of Judah.
-Naomi had told both of her daughters-in-law to stay on in Moab and remarry.
-Orpah returned home but Ruth did not.
+Naomi had told her daughters-in-law to stay in Moab and remarry.
+Orpah returned home, but Ruth did not.
 Ruth’s pledge of loyalty and devotion is delightful and charming even after three millennia.
 Ruth’s words are among the most memorable in all of Scripture.
-Few utterances in the Bible match her speech for sheer poetic beauty, and the extraordinary courage and spirituality (Block).
+Few utterances in the Bible match her speech for sheer poetic beauty and extraordinary courage and spirituality (Block).

 16 But Ruth replied, “Don’t ask me to leave you and turn back.
 Wherever you go, I will go; wherever you live, I will live.
 Your people will be my people, and your God will be my God.